PiotrWachulec/Bicep-Workshop-Basic/README.md

 ## The `.local` folder

 The `.local` folder is a concept where you have a dedicated folder for everything which you want to have in the project folder, but you don't want to commit to the repository.
 You can create a folder called `.local` and add it to the `.git/info/exclude`.
-Then you will be sure that everything which will land in this folder will not be committed to the repository.
+Then you will be sure that everything that will land in this folder will not be committed to the repository.

 ## Abbreviation examples for Azure resources

 The naming convention for resources is always the subject of heated debate.
 In this document you have examples of abbreviations for Azure resources: [Abbreviation examples for Azure resources](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).

-## More complex templates designs
+## More complex template designs

 After this workshop, you should be able to write basic and later more complex Bicep templates.
-Then it is good to have the better overview on how they can be designed.
+Then it is good to have a better overview of how they can be designed.
 In the [Azure Architecture Center](https://learn.microsoft.com/en-us/azure/architecture/) you can find the document called: [Enterprise infrastructure as code using Bicep and Azure Container Registry](https://learn.microsoft.com/en-us/azure/architecture/guide/azure-resource-manager/advanced-templates/enterprise-infrastructure-bicep-container-registry) which describes the way of building reusable assets of templates.

 ## Splatting